3DOM-FBK/deep-image-matching/notes.md

 - [x] Add pycolmap compatibility
 - [x] Add exporting to Bundler format ready for importing into Metashape (only on Linux and MacOS by using pycolmap)
 - [x] Dockerization
-- [ ] Autoselect tiling grid in order to fit images in GPU memory
 - [x] Add tests, documentation and examples (e.g. colab, ..)
-- [ ] Apply masks during feature extraction
-- [ ] Work with submodules
-- [ ] Automatically download weights for all the models
 - [x] Cleanup repository to removed large files from Git history
 - [x] Update README CLI options